tnraddatz/NewSpeak/README.md

 # NewSpeak
-NewSpeak makes navigating the news easier.
+[NewSpeak](www.thomasraddatz.com) makes navigating the news easier.
 With over 20+ News outlets and 10,000+ articles, the application delivers up-to-date news every 15 minutes, allowing users to view articles from multiple angles.
-This project was undertaken to serve as a hardcopy of my Ruby on Rails experience as well as its integrations with ELK, Docker, Digitial Ocean, and 3rd party APIs.
+This project was undertaken to serve as a representation of my Ruby on Rails experience as well as its integrations with ELK, Docker, Digitial Ocean, and 3rd party APIs.
 Several different technologies and techniques were employed to ensure that test driven development and agile methodologies could serve as the basis for this project.
-At the helm of these technologies were Docker and RSpec.
-RSpec tests were written before any codedocker-compose -f docker-compose.prod.yml build prod_app was committed to their respective controllers, models or views.
+At the helm of this was Docker and RSpec.
+RSpec tests were written before any code was committed to their respective controllers, models or views.
 Ensuring that test driven development could guide the project.
 Docker was used to ensure a stable development environment, being employeed by pulling from the ruby, elasticsearch, logstash, and kibana Docker containers.

 The Javascript library "Bricklayer.js" was used in order to deliver an interactive and comfortable user experience.
 However, the use of this library in combination with Turbolinks resulted in some unexpected edge case behaviors.
 This behavior was cased by Turbolinks initializing the `bricklayer = new Bricklayer(document.querySelector('.bricklayer'));` either before or after the `div class="bricklayer"` was created.
 In research of this issue, two important truths were discovered:
 ```